programble/rcmp/README.md

 ...changing 8081 to the port of your choice.
 Remember that on *nix, to bind to a port below 1024, you must run the bot as root (not recommended).

-Also remember to open up that port on your firewall.
+Also remember to open up the port you choose, in your firewall settings.

 Once you have the bot running, select a repository on Github on which you have admin capabilities.
 Click the admin button, go to 'Service Hooks', and click